lautr/strapi-plugin-duplicate-button/README.md

 After activation of the Plugin, click the Duplicate Button in the edit view.

 ## Troubleshooting
-If the duplicate button does not whow up, try adding the following attribute in the `config/plugins.js` file:
+If the duplicate button does not show up, try adding the following attribute in the `config/plugins.js` file:

 ```
 'duplicate-button': true